scalawithcats/scala-with-cats/src/pages/monads/cats.md

 sumSquare(List(1, 2, 3), List(4, 5))
 ```

-That's more or less everything we need to know about the generalities of monads in Cats.
+That's more or less everything we need to know
+about the generalities of monads in Cats.
-Now let's take a look at some useful monad instances.
+Now let's take a look at some useful monad instances
+that we haven't seen in the Scala standard library.